Swansea Copper Stories

 Bill Ball worked at the site from 1942, he was interviewed by Ray Collier and Geoff Dendle 09/08/2016.
 Conducted by the Friends of Hafod-Morfa Copperworks and held at the West Glamorgan Archive Service.

-Ted Beaumont worked at the site from 1980, he was interviewed by Geoff Dendle and Ray Collier 02/08/2016, and again on 02/01/2017.
+Ted Beaumont worked at the site until 1980, he was interviewed by Geoff Dendle and Ray Collier 02/08/2016, and again on 02/01/2017.
 Conducted by the Friends of Hafod-Morfa Copperworks and held at the West Glamorgan Archive Service.

 Alfred George Clarke; born 24/11/1906 of Kilvey, Swansea.
 Interview by Barry Fagg, 4/9/1975.
 Courtesy of West Glamorgan Archive Service.
 Files: TH01-1, TH01-2.